-Palau Güell (or Güell Palace, in English) is a building in Catalan Modernist style, which was designed by Antoni Gaudí to serve as a residence for Eusebi Güell and his family.
-Built between 1886 and 1890, the palace is located in the El Raval neighborhood (in the Ciutat Vella district), in the historic center of Barcelona.
+Palau Güell (or Güell Palace, in English) is a building in the Catalan Modernist style designed by Antoni Gaudí to serve as a residence for Eusebi Güell and his family.
+Built between 1886 and 1890, it is located in the El Raval neighborhood (in the Ciutat Vella district), in the historic center of Barcelona.

-When industrialist and politician Eusebi Güell commissioned this first major work from Antoni Gaudí, the young architect was still far from becoming one of the most celebrated Catalan artists of all time.
+When industrialist and politician Eusebi Güell commissioned this first major work from Antoni Gaudí, the young architect was still far from becoming one of the most celebrated Catalan artists ever.
 But the truth is that, after Palau Güell, Eusebi Güell became Antoni Gaudí’s most important patron and client, as the Park Güell and the Crypt of Colònia Güell are examples!

-So, do you want to know more about Palau Güell: Best Tips For Visiting In 2024?
+So, do you want to know more about Palau Güell: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!